 Six Strategic Shifts for AI-Ready Content: Semantic Content Optimisation

-In order to stand out in AI-driven search, brands must therefore adopt a new set of strategic priorities.
-Accordingly, here are six key approaches content teams should consider.
+To stand out in AI-driven search, brands need a new set of priorities.
+Here are six key approaches content teams should consider.

 1. Target Complete User Intent, Not Just Keywords

-Google’s AI, for example, expands user queries behind the scenes by generating synthetic questions from a core search term.
-As a result, content targeting just one keyword is unlikely to be enough.
+Google’s AI expands user queries behind the scenes.
+It generates synthetic questions from a core search term.
+So content built around a single keyword is rarely enough.

-Take a search for “best running shoes” as an example.
-AI might extrapolate related questions like:
+Take a search for “best running shoes.”
+AI might generate related questions like:

 • Which brands do professional runners prefer?